afpeluso/morse-code-pi/README.md

 .... . .-.. .-.. --- / .-- --- .-. .-.. -..

-Upon detection of a completed message, this is then translated into english characters using a simple stored Morse Code dictionary in the same format
+Upon detection of a completed message, this is then translated into english characters using a simple stored Morse Code dictionary in the same format.

 ## Running This Project
 This project was initially made in Python 2.7.13 since that's what came default on the default Raspbian installation.